For booking inquiries:

 As a composer, Greene was awarded the prestigious 2005 ASCAP / IAJE Commission in honor of Ornette Coleman, the 2013 State of Connecticut Governor's Arts Award in Music the City of Hartford's Innovator Award in Music.
 Greene was named a 2004 Winner of Chamber Music America's New Works: Creation and Presentation grant for jazz composition, awarded a 2005 Artist Fellowship in Music Composition by the Connecticut Commission on Culture and Tourism, and awarded a 2009 Individual Artist Grant by the Greater Hartford Arts Council.
 Forty of Greene's original compositions and arrangements have been recorded on the RCA Victor, SmallsLive, Criss Cross, NuJazz and RazDaz / Sunnyside labels.
 In addition, Greene's performance of his composition "Mr. McLean" was aired throughout the US and Canada on ABC-TV during a NASCAR pre-race broadcast in September 2007.

-Jimmy was named First Runner-Up in the 1996 Thelonious Monk International Jazz Saxophone Competition, and was named one of the"25 Young Rising Stars in Jazz" by DownBeat Magazine in 1999.
-Greene graduated Summa Cum Laude with a B.Mus in Jazz Studies from the Hartt School and holds a M.Mus in Music Education from Boston University.
-He is currently a doctoral candidate in Jazz Arts at the Manhattan School of Music.
+Greene was named First Runner-Up in the 1996 Thelonious Monk International Jazz Saxophone Competition, and was named one of the"25 Young Rising Stars in Jazz" by DownBeat Magazine in 1999.
+Greene holds a Doctor of Musical Arts (D.M.A.) degree in Jazz Arts Advancement from the Manhattan School of Music, an M.Mus in Music Education from Boston University and a B.Mus in African-American music studies from the Hartt School at the University of Hartford.
 His mentors have included Jackie McLean, Jim McNeely, Justin DiCioccio, David Liebman, Phil Markowitz, Garry Dial, Dave Santoro, Kris Jensen, Steve Davis, Ken Radnofsky and Janet Arms.

 Jimmy Greene is a clinician for Borgani Saxophones and Vandoren Mouthpieces, Reeds and Ligatures and uses their products exclusively.